data-addict-com/data-addict-com.github.io/_posts/2024-02-23-why-i-dont-trust-trustpilot-reviews-system.md

 - **PC on standby** : if you leave the computer scraping on its own, make sure it doesn't go on standby mode

 ## Legal uses
 If you only use this script for **personal purposes**, it is totally fine.
-However, if you want to use those datas for commercial purposes, it might be illegal depending on your country law.
+However, if you want to use those data for commercial purposes, it might be illegal depending on your country law.
 If you do so, I'm not responsible of any of your acts.

 # How to trust back the platform ?
 Actually, the Trustpilot concept is good : help people to make a decision based on what other people said.
 The thing is, fake testimonies should be prohibited or at least limited.